selmi-karim/rn-searchbox/README.md

 # rn-searchbox

-A simple search Bar with data filter and FlatList Component for handling bigger lists.
+A simple Search Bar with FlatList Component for handling huge and large data.

 Build for React Native App and works on both Android and iOS.